 }

-When running the MCP locally, you can use both local absolute paths and http/https network images.
-In a server environment, only network image links are supported.
+When running the MCP server locally, you can upload images using both local absolute paths and http/https network image URLs.
+When running on a server, only network image links are supported.

 , \frac{a}{b}